 - If it’s approved, then the free trade on the app will go through

-- The investments can be fractional share purchases which is helpful because kids may not always have enough money to buy full shares of stock of some of the higher priced companies
+- The investments can be fractional share purchases (as a micro investing app) which is helpful because kids may not always have enough money to buy full shares of stock of some of the higher priced companies

 - This process makes it one of the best investing apps for beginners